aflores4838/engr3/README.md

 ## Reflection
 Overall this project faced many issues and it was working at first but sadly while we were trying to assemble it all together it stopped working.
 There was something wrong with my design it was the arm the holes were to small so we couldn't screw them inside to connect but if it wasn't for that it would've have worked perfectly fine.
 This was a fun project and I learn a lot from it, to retry over and over no matter if it doesn't go the way you wanted the first few times.
-If we had more time the one big thing I would have tried and do better is to better time manage and to check the size of the holes for the screws frst because I didn't expect them to be very small.
+If we had more time the one big thing I would have tried and do better is to better time manage because i did have a huge ego thinking it would work the first time  and to check the size of the holes for the screws frst because I didn't expect them to be very small.
+We also saw a video before on how it works and like i said if it wasn't for my arm design it would've worked fine.